nosana-ci/nosana-node/README.md

 ### Local development

-This project includes [solanaj](https://github.com/p2p-org/solanaj) as a git submodule, so you will have to clone this repository it recursively.
+This project includes [solanaj](https://github.com/p2p-org/solanaj) as a git submodule, so you will have to clone this repository recursively.

 The solanaj classes have to be compiled once before we start: